dell/ansible-powerscale/docs/modules/alert_rule.rst

 Synopsis
 --------

-Manage alert rule on a PowerScale Storage System includes create, modify or delete.
+Manage alert rule on a PowerScale Storage System includes create, modify and delete.